-Learning a language depends on good connection between regions of the left hemisphere of the brainJuly 22nd, 2013 in Neuroscience /
+Learning a language depends on good connection between regions of the left hemisphere of the brainJuly 22, 2013 in Medicine & Health / Neuroscience

 Language is a uniquely human ability.
 The average person's vocabulary consists of about thirty thousand words, although there are individual differences in the ability to learn a new language.
 It has long been believed that language acquisition depends on the integration of the information between motor and auditory representation of words in the brain, but the neural mechanisms that lie behind learning new words remained unclear.